 Performance of the Work: Exterior wall and window work may be performed by skilled construction personnel on the owner's staff or by an outside contractor.
-In many cases, an A/E may be involved to provide design, specifications, bid process, and construction administration services.
+In many cases, an A/E or curtain wall consultant may be involved to provide design, specifications, bid process, and construction administration services.